cjdbarlow/Part-One/management_of_poisoning.md

 * **Resuscitation**
     * A: Control in any patient with significantly impaired conscious state
     * B: Oxygen if not previously applied.
 Mechanical ventilation if required.
-    * C: intravenous access is always required.
+    * C: Intravenous access is always required.
 Central venous access may be required.
     * D: Glucose level.
 Control seizures.
     * E: Control hypothermia